mitranim/gow/readme.md

 The flag `-r` enables hotkey support.
 Should be used in interactive terminals at the top level, but should be avoided in non-interactive environments (e.g. containers) and when running multiple `gow` concurrently (e.g. orchestrated via Make).

+This mode is only available in a TTY.
+In this mode, the subprocess is _not_ considered to be in a TTY, and cannot read stdin.
+Avoid it for programs which need to be interactive by reading user input from stdin.

 Supported control codes with commonly associated hotkeys.
 Exact keys may vary between terminal apps.
 For example, `^-` in MacOS Terminal vs `^?` in iTerm2.

 ```